-American citizens responded to the threats posed by the Third Reich and its allies in two principle ways.
-First, they supported and participated in the war effort as volunteers, workers, and members of the armed forces.
+American citizens responded to the threats posed by the Third Reich in two main ways.
+First, they served as volunteers, workers, and members of the armed forces to support US participation in World War II.
 Second, both individuals and organizations attempted to rescue European Jews and other persecuted peoples.
 This collection of primary sources explores the ways in which African Americans took part in and influenced these responses.

-However, as Bass relates, African American soldiers' reflections on Nazi racism and brutality were refracted through experiences of segregation at home in the United States.
-For many African American communities, the war produced both cynicism and hope that discrimination in the United States could and would be toppled.
-Many envisioned that their participation in the war effort would finally bring white Americans to the recognition that members of marginalized communities could no longer be denied civil rights and economic opportunity.
-Indeed, it was against the backdrop of fascist terror abroad in the 1930s that the National Association for the Advancement of Colored People (NAACP)5 began to campaign for the passage of the anti-lynching legislation in US Congress.6 Jews living in the United States, too, recognized the parallels between their persecution in Europe and the brutality leveled against African Americans.
-Abel Meeropol, a young American Jewish man whose parents had fled pogroms in Russia, composed in 1937 the lyrics to what would be become "Strange Fruit,"7 a haunting meditation on lynching made famous by the jazz singer Billie Holiday.
+Like Bass, many Black soldiers drew parallels between Nazi racism and the discrimination they faced at home in the United States.
+For some African American communities, the war produced a hope that Jim Crow segregation could be defeated.5 Many thought participation in the war effort would finally lead to expanded civil rights and economic opportunities.
+Indeed, the threat of fascism abroad helped push the National Association for the Advancement of Colored People (NAACP)6 to campaign for the passage of anti-lynching legislation in US Congress.7 Some Jews living in the United States also recognized the commonalities between Nazi persecution and the brutality facing African Americans.
+Abel Meeropol, a young American Jew whose parents had fled pogroms in Russia, composed the lyrics to "Strange Fruit,"8 a haunting song about lynching made famous by the jazz singer Billie Holiday.